mlstudent12/DMML2022_Omega/README.md

 ## Methodology

 The code is composed of 2 files:
-*	#1 file:  with the 4 models asked without data cleaning (Logistic Regression, KNN, Decision Tree Classifier, Random Forests Classifier)
+*	#1 file:  with the 4 models asked without data cleaning (Logistic Regression, KNN, Decision Tree Classifier, Random Forest Classifier)
 *	#2 file: with the model which gave us the best accuracy on Kaggle (Bert)
 ###
 In each file we: